 - 16GB unified memory (configurable to 24GB)

-Considerations: 16GB RAM is the ceiling for most data science work.
+Considerations: 16GB RAM (24GB max) is the ceiling, so it’s not for large local training.
 No CUDA support.
-13.6″ screen feels cramped for extended coding sessions.
-Consider the 15″ model if screen real estate matters.
+The 13.6″ screen feels cramped for long coding sessions, so consider the 15″ model if screen space matters.

 If budget isn’t a constraint and you want the most GPU power possible, the 2025 Razer Blade 16 with RTX 5090 is a beast.
 At just 14.9mm thin, it packs desktop-class GPU power into the thinnest chassis in its class.